 You know you’re getting top-quality care, because UNC Children’s pediatric pulmonary program is consistently recognized as one of the country’s best by U.S. News & World Report on its “America’s Best Children’s Hospitals” list.

 Some children with asthma have mild symptoms that resemble a cold, while others experience severe breathing emergencies.
 Symptoms may become worse when your child is around irritants, such as smoke, or allergens like pollen or dust.
 Our pediatric allergy experts care for all degrees of asthma.
 Common symptoms include:

 - Coughing, especially early in the morning or at night

 - Tightness in the chest

-Comprehensive Diagnostic Tests
+Comprehensive Diagnostic Testing

 During the breathing tests—called pulmonary function tests—your child will be asked to blow hard into a long tube attached to a computer.
 Our pulmonary function laboratory offers a full range of tests, including:

 - Allergy Tests - Your child may also receive allergy tests so we know more about what triggers his or her asthma symptoms.